High Availability

 Cisco Catalyst SD-WAN Manager Backups

-Cisco manages Cisco SD-WAN Manager by taking regular snapshots of the devices for recovery due to a catastrophic failure or corruption.
-The frequency and retention of these snapshots are set for each overlay.
-Generally, the snapshots are taken daily and retained for up to 10 days.
-For certain scheduled maintenance activities, such as the upgrade of the devices, another snapshot can be taken before the scheduled activity.
-In all other cases, it’s your responsibility to take regular backups of the Cisco SD-WAN Manager configuration database and snapshots of the Cisco SD-WAN Manager virtual machine, and follow the example of frequency and retention that is followed by Cisco.
+In a Cisco cloud-managed SD-WAN overlay, Cisco takes regular snapshots of the Cisco SD-WAN Manager virtual machines for recovery due to a catastrophic failure or corruption.
+Another snapshot can be taken before any scheduled activity.
+In on-premise deployments, it is your responsibility to take regular snapshots of the Cisco SD-WAN Manager virtual machine and follow the example of frequency and retention that is followed by Cisco.

 request nms configuration-db backup path <path>